National Library of China: Later history

 The National Peking Library opened to the public on 27 August 1912, a few months after the abdication of Puyi (r.
 1908–12), the last emperor of the Qing dynasty.
 From then on, it was managed by the Ministry of Education of the Republic of China.
 The day before the library's opening, its new chief librarian Jiang Han (江瀚: 1853–1935) argued that the National Peking Library was a research library and recommended the opening of a new library with magazines and new publications that could attract a more popular readership.
 In June 1913, such a Branch Library was opened outside Xuanwumen Gate, and more than 2,000 books were transferred there from the main library.
 On 29 October 1913, because Guanghua Temple proved too small and inaccessible, the main library itself was closed, pending the choice of a new site.

 The Library charged one copper coin as a reading fee, whereas the Tianjin Library charged twice as much and the Shandong public library charged three coins.
 At first, readers could not borrow books, but sometime before 1918 borrowing became allowed.

 In 1916, the Ministry of Education (MOE) of the Republic of China ordered that a copy of every Chinese publication should be deposited at the Metropolitan Library after being registered with the Copyright Bureau.

 After the Northern Expedition of Kuomintang in 1928, the name of Beijing was changed to Beiping (Peiping) to emphasize that the capital had moved to Nanjing (jīng lit. translating to capital).
 The National Peking Library therefore changed its name to the National Peiping Library and became the co-national library with the National Central Library in Nanjing.
 In 1931, the new library house in Wenjin Street near the Beihai Park opened.
-After the People's Republic of China was officially established in October 1949 and Bejing once again became the capital, the National Peiping Library was renamed National Peking Library.
+After the People's Republic of China was officially established in October 1949 and Beijing once again became the capital, the National Peiping Library was renamed National Peking Library.
 In 1951, the Ministry of Culture declared that its official English name would now be Peking Library.